sysgain/tl-test/Post-Deployment Steps for Cold Chain Solution.md

 ![alt text](https://github.com/SecureColdChain/Wipro-Ltd-ColdChain/blob/master/Documentation/images/de15.PNG)

-### Task 1: Deploying smart contract and getting the Contract Address
+### Task 1: Deploy smart contract and getting the Contract Address

 1.Go back to the **Load Balancer** and copy IP Address and port: **3000** paste it in to the putty.